Perch, Eels and Small fish

 It is now illegal to take any Eels that have been caught.
 All Eels must be returned unharmed!

-Eels are most often caught ledgering using worm, maggot, small deadbaits or strips of oily fish.
-Whilst dusk is the best time to catch them they can be caught at any time of day or night as any Pike angler can tell you.
-There have been numerous captures of Eels in the 2-3lbs bracket the largest in the last few years being 4lbs 12oz.
+Eels are most often caught ledgering using worm, maggot, small deadbaits or strips of oily fish and they can be caught at any time of day or night as any Pike angler can tell you.

 Many anglers display a phobia about handling Eels and whilst they are more lively and slippery than other species using the correct handling techniques makes handling them much easier.